jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 As can be seen from the above, there are a number complex tradeoffs merely for transport protocol behavior on a given connection.

+This prompts us to give two types of advice.
+The first type of advice is for protocol designers: simple models are unlikely to guarantee optimal results, but as long as normal precautions such as congestion control, monitoring queue build-up, and avoiding unnecessary messages are employed, systems will operate reasonably well.

+The second type of advice is for further work in the research community to better understand what strategies would actually provide the best end-user and energy performance, and whether the choice of strategy depends on other factors, such as whether sleep modes are implemented in network nodes.
 There is a clear need for
-simulations and experiments to understand what strategies would provide the best end-user and energy performance.
+simulations and experiments to understand this better.
 This may be work that fits within the IRTF SUSTAIN research group.

 ## Equipment Longevity {#longevity}